-- Apply critical thinking skills in the context of professional practice. - Perform the basic operations of personal computer use, as well as employ basic research techniques to locate, evaluation and synthesize information from a variety of sources. - Communicate effectively and appropriately in oral and written forms. - 4.
-Recognize the values and ethics of the Human Services profession. - Identify the components of one's own belief systems and the assumptions underlying them. - 6.
-Analyze the impact of social policies on client systems, workers and agencies. - Identify the bio-psycho-social variables that affect individual and group development and behavior. - 8.
+- Apply critical thinking skills in the context of professional practice. - Perform the basic operations of personal computer use and employ basic research techniques to locate, evaluate, and synthesize information from a variety of sources. - 3.
+Communicate effectively and appropriately in oral and written forms. - 4.
+Recognize the values and ethics of the human services profession. - 5.
+Identify the components of one's own belief systems and the assumptions underlying them. - 6.
+Analyze the impact of social policies on client systems, workers, and agencies. - Identify the bio-psycho-social variables that affect individual and group development and behavior. - 8.
 Examine the role of diversity in the human services.